davidgiga1993/mixing-station-docs/docs/platforms/desktop.md

-# PC
+# Desktop

-For pc only one app is distributed.
-This app can control all mixers and is only available as a "pro" version.
-You can use all features of the app in the offline mode for free.
-As soon as you want to connect to a mixer you must buy the app for that mixer model.

 ## Requirements

-- Operating system: Windows 10 (x64) or later, OSX 10.9 or later, Linux (arm64, x64)
+- Operating system: Windows 10 (x64) or later, macOS 10.9 or later, Linux (arm64, x64)
 - Screen: Any screen works

+## Touchscreen

-- Touchscreen: Multitouch is supported on Windows 10/11 - untested on any other OS.
+Multitouch is supported on Windows 10/11 as well as macOS.
+For macOS you need the TouchBase driver `7.1.108` or newer.

 Please make sure the app is working in offline mode before purchasing any licenses!